One-Way Ethernet Cable and Data Transfer

 Introduction

-It turns out that it is possible to convert an ethernet (LAN) cable into a physical 100 Mbps, half-duplex, one-way link by changing how the pins are connected on the ends of the cable.
-Then, it is possible to establish a high-level data flow over it using the UDP protocol.
+Well, it turns out that it is possible to convert an ethernet (LAN) cable into a physical 100 Mbps, half-duplex, one-way link simply by changing how the pins are connected.
+Then, it is possible to establish standard, high-level data flow over such a cable using the UDP protocol.
+This avoids the need for a custom solution and allows one to still use standard network protocols and commands, which is an appreciable, if not crucial, benefit.

 Ethernet (LAN) Cable Basics

-Ethernet cables are typically used to connect two computers directly, or to connect multiple computers to a network switch so that they can communicate as a group.
+Ethernet cables are used to connect either two computers directly or to a network switch, so that they can all communicate as a larger group.

-Ethernet cables consist of 8 wires, some of which may be unused – it all depends on the standard and speed that’s negotiated on connection.
-Cables are color-coded for easier identification of wires on both ends.
+Ethernet cables consist of 8 wires, divided into 4 pairs of 2, some of which may be unused – it all depends on the standard used and speed negotiated on the connection.

-Most network cards today can autodetect whether a cable is connected to another card directly, or to a switch.
-But strictly speaking, when connecting two computers directly, the send and receive pins on one side need to be crossed-over, i.e. connected to receive and send on the other.
-That type of cable is called a crossover cable.
+Most network cards today can autodetect whether a cable is connecting one network card to another card or to a network switch, and work correctly in both cases.
+However, strictly speaking, when connecting two computers directly, the send and receive pins on one side of the cable need to be crossed-over, i.e. connected in the opposite order.
+That type of cable, specifically intended for direct connections, is called a crossover cable and must be used when either side does not support autodetection.

 Hardware Setup